 This parasite attacks the root and stem of the alocasia Amazonica plants causing them to rot beneath the soil.
 If it is not diagnosed early, it can sometimes spread to the crown of the plant.

-At the early stage, the best way to diagnose this problem is by looking at the soil line to check for any change in soil color and sniffing out for any mushy smell.
+At the early stage, the best way to diagnose this problem is by looking at the soil line to check for any change in soil color and scent.

 If the parasite continues to spread undetected, the plant might stop sprouting new leaves and experience stunt growth.